 In the United States, there are an estimated 313 million active internet users.
 With so many people spending time on the internet, it’s easy to deduce where businesses would focus their marketing efforts.
 It’s no surprise why the Americans with Disabilities Act (ADA) has now been interpreted to include the internet as a place of public accommodation.

-ADA was passed into law in 1990, with the purpose of preventing discrimination against people with disabilities.
+ADA was passed into law in 1990, to prevent discrimination against people with disabilities.
 In response to this law, businesses, schools, government buildings, and other facilities were required to make accommodations to ensure equal access.

 Among the outcomes of this act were stipulations such as closed captioning being made available on public service announcements and making alterations to buildings to eliminate architectural barriers that would keep someone from being able to get inside.